viniciusroque/nlw-ignite/readme.md

 #### Mobile Application

 1. Navigate to the `moblie` directory
-2. Install the server dependencies by running the following command:
+2. Install the mobile dependencies by running the following command:
     ```shell
     npm i
     ```
+3. To start the application there are some options:

-3. Start the server running the following command:
+    1. Choosing the simulator running the following command:
     ```shell
+    npm run start
+    ```
+    2. Using IOS simulator running the following command:
+    ```shell
+    npm run ios
+    ```
+    3. Using Android simulator running the following command:
+    ```shell
-    npm run dev
+    npm run android
     ```